Optimal Contract Design with Quadratic Effort Cost: Model setup

-Following the classical literature \cite{cvitanic2009optimal} and \cite{possamai2024there}, we assume that in the market there is a principal and an agent.
-Starting from time $t\in [0, T]$, the agent can control the output process $x(s)$, $t\leq s \leq T$ by exerting effort, while the principal's utility will depend on the value of the final output $x(T)$.
-The principal can observe the output process rather than the agent's effort.
-In order to incentivize the agent to exert effort, the principal will pre-determine a contract based on the final output to compensate for the agent's effort costs.
+The principal can observe the output process but not the agent's effort.
+In order to incentivize the agent to exert effort, the principal specifies a contract at time $0$ based on the terminal output to compensate for the agent's effort costs.
+Precisely, at time $T$, the principal will provide the agent with a payment of ${C}\left(x(T)\right)$, where $C$ is a function that satisfies the following assumption throughout this paper. \begin{assumption} The reward function ${C}\in C^2(\mathbb{R})$ satisfies